wahuu2/weather-app/README.md

 It fetches real‑time weather data from the [OpenWeatherMap API](https://openweathermap.org/api) and displays temperature, humidity, wind speed, and weather conditions with dynamic icons and background themes.

 ---
-##The URL I've deployed it on Vercel
+## The URL I've deployed it on Vercel
 https://weather-app-eight-rho-erhw6wlmfi.vercel.app/

+---

 ## ✨ Features
 - 🔍 **Search by city name** to get live weather data